Jeannie Myung

 Policy Analysis for California Education, Stanford University

-Jeannie Myung is director of policy research at PACE, where she oversees the initiation, development, and dissemination of research to inform education policy in California.
+Jeannie Myung is director of policy research at Policy Analysis for California Education (PACE), where she oversees the initiation, development, and dissemination of research to inform education policy in California.
 She was managing director of the research project “Getting Down to Facts II: Current Conditions and Paths Forward for California Schools.”
 She was previously a program director at the Carnegie Foundation for the Advancement of Teaching, where her work focused on teacher quality, social-emotional learning, and fostering continuous school improvement in networks.
-Myung has been a researcher at the Center for Education Policy Analysis at Stanford University and a public school teacher.
+Myung has also been a public school teacher.
 She received her PhD in administration and policy analysis from Stanford University.

 updated 2021